 Overall Risk Low

-Hosts/Species AffectedTop of page Cross-inoculation tests show that SCMV usually infects only various members of the Poaceae, although the Sabi strain can cause a latent infection of Phaseolus vulgaris (Teakle and Grylls, 1973).
-Useful test plants include some lines of Sorghum bicolor and Zea mays.
+Sugarcane (Saccharum spp.) and maize (Zea mays) are the primary cultivated hosts of SCMV although its natural host range includes various members of the Poaceae.
+The Sabi strain can cause a latent infection of Phaseolus vulgaris (Teakle and Grylls, 1973).
+Useful test plants include some lines of Sorghum bicolor and Z. mays.
 However, some plants shown to be susceptible in glasshouse tests are rarely, if ever, infected in nature.

 In Queensland, Australia, Brachiaria piligera is the only known natural host of the sugarcane-infecting strain SC, apart from sugarcane itself (Srisink et al., 1993).
-In contrast, the Sabi grass strain (which doesn't infect sugarcane) commonly infects Sabi grass (Urochloa mosambicensis) and sometimes wild sorghum (Sorghum verticilliflorum) (Srisink et al., 1993), pearl millet (Pennisetum glaucum) (Karan et al., 1992), Dinebra retroflexa and Eragrostis cilianensis (Persley and Greber, 1977).
+In contrast, the Sabi grass strain (which doesn't infect sugarcane) commonly infects Sabi grass (Urochloa mosambicensis) and sometimes wild sorghum (Sorghum verticilliflorum [S. arundinaceum]) (Srisink et al., 1993), pearl millet (Pennisetum glaucum) (Karan et al., 1992), Dinebra retroflexa and Eragrostis cilianensis (Persley and Greber, 1977).
 Similarly, the Queensland blue couch grass strain (which also doesn't infect sugarcane, but does infect maize) has a number of natural grass hosts apart from the perennial host Digitaria didactyla after which it is named (Teakle and Grylls, 1973; Persley and Greber, 1977).
+SCMV has also been reported from Columbus grass (Sorghum almum) in Australia (Teakle and Grylls, 1973) and the USA (Mollov et al., 2016), from St. Augustine grass (Stenotaphrum secundatum) in Florida and Australia (Todd et al., 1964; Pares and Gillings, 1990; Harmon et al., 2015) and from itch grass (Rottboellia cochinchinensis) in Nigeria (Yahaya et al., 2019).
 The SCMV strain formerly known as maize dwarf mosaic strain B infects maize and may infect other wild Poaceae.

-Thus, in Australia and possibly other countries, sugarcane is the primary host of most sugarcane-infecting strains.
+Thus, sugarcane and maize are the primary hosts of most SCMV genetic variants.
 Other crop and wild species of the Poaceae are known or suspected secondary hosts.

 Host Plants and Other Plants AffectedTop of page